-In August 2009, since no Academy was planned for the near future, the Parties agreed that there would be no active monitoring of this Task.
-In addition, since there were no new officers being trained, OPD decertified all then-current Field Training Officers (FTOs).
+Since no Academy was planned for the near future, in August 2009, the Parties agreed that there would be no active monitoring of this Task.
+In addition, since there were no new officers being trained, OPD decertified all then-current Field Training Officers.
 During 2010, OPD recruited and began training 21 new officers and five lateral officers.
 However, due to the City's budget cuts, OPD laid off all new officers, both trainees and laterals, and 80 full-time OPD officers.
-Accordingly, until this review, we have deferred our compliance finding for Task 42.
+As the program had been inactive and was reinstituted only recently, when OPD was able to hire new trainees; we have deferred our compliance finding for Task 42 since the beginning of our tenure.